elastisys/ck8s-cluster/docs/performance-tests/elastic.md

 In order to run the benchmark follow the steps below.

-*Remarks: [http_logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track requires over 30 GiB storage space.
+*Remarks: [http_logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track requires over 30 GiB of storage space (that is a local storage by default, so we might need to run it on a node with more storage than normal or add a persistent volume for it).
 The execution takes approx. 2.5 hour.*

 1. Get IP addresses of Elasticsearch nodes